Skip to content

 For each type in JDisc you can select an equivalent object type in i-doit.
 If none is selected, devices of this type will not be imported.
 The order of allocations is observed during import.
 In order to identify an allocation, the list is processed from top to bottom.
 For each line the matrix has the following structure:

-JDisc type JDisc operating system Objekt title transform FQDN Addition Port filter Object-type Location Actions
+JDisc type JDisc operating system Objekt title transform FQDN Addition Port filter Object matching profile Object-type Location Actions

 Device type from JDisc which is to be considered during import